DamonRedding/heard-app/replit.md

 The application enables users to:
 - Submit anonymous experiences categorized by type (leadership, financial, culture, misconduct, spiritual abuse, other)
 - Vote on submissions (Condemn or Absolve) to provide community validation
-- Browse and filter submissions by category
+- Browse and filter submissions by category, denomination, or search terms
+- Express solidarity with "Me Too" counter without full submissions
+- Participate in anonymous commenting on submissions
 - Flag inappropriate content for moderation
+- Access crisis resources (helplines) on misconduct and abuse-related posts
-- Access an admin panel for content moderation
+- Access an admin panel with pattern detection dashboard for content moderation

 ## User Preferences